 With its mountainous terrain and difficult topography, broadband and internet access have been slow to arrive in the region due to the unprofitability for service providers.
 Thus, access to online education has been limited until recently.
 CU Forward provides the needed structure to increase and modernize online courses to three populations of students: high school students to increase college readiness; typical college students to increase online degree programs; and adult learners who may have some college but have not completed a degree.

 Online education is especially critical to increasing higher education access to rural students in Central Appalachia, who are often bound by place and constrained by work and home responsibilities.
 Thus, Concord must make online programmatic decisions based on market-driven data.
-University leadership also understands the importance of using data to inform all academic programmatic decisions.
+University leadership also understands the importance of using data to inform all programmatic decisions.

 SECTION 4: SCOPE OF SERVICES

-Concord University is looking to conduct a market analysis assessing the needs for online coursework for Concord students, high school students and adult learners, which will inform the direction of online course and program creation.

-Another focus of the market analysis to inform on-campus undergraduate programmatic decisions.
+4.1 Concord University seeking assistance with conduct a market analysis to provide current reliable data for assessing student demand, job markets and competitive position.
 Obtaining current and reliable data in the areas of student demand, job markets, and competition from other institutions will allow the institution to make sound decisions on academic offerings.

 The overall goals of the market analysis are to strengthen enrollment, improve fiscal stability, and enhance Concord’s academic program portfolio.
 The market analysis would provide the CU Forward initiative with recommendations for new online programs and courses.

-This project will require three major elements: Data Collection, Workshops, and a Final Report
+4.2 This project will require three major elements: Data Collection, Workshops, and a Final Report

-Data Collection – During the data collection process, Concord will work collaboratively with the consultant to establish Concord’s priorities, preferences, and goals for the study.
-The consultant will collect market data in the following areas through secondary research:
+4.2.1 Data Collection – During the data collection process, Concord will work collaboratively with the consultant to establish Concord’s priorities, preferences, and goals for the study.
+The consultant will collect market data in the following areas through primary and secondary research:

-Job market data will help us determine which academic programs are leading students to jobs in our region and elsewhere.
-Such data can include but would not be limited to current job postings, job placement rates, and wages.
+4.2.1.1 Job market data will help us determine which academic programs are leading students to in demand jobs in our region and elsewhere.
+Such data can include but would not be limited to employer demand, current job postings, job placement rates, and wages.

-Student demand data will hep us understand what programs/fields students in our region are interested in pursuing.
+4.2.1.2 Student demand data will hep us understand what programs/fields students in our region are interested in pursuing at the graduate and undergraduate level.
 Such data can include but would not be limited to degree program inquiries, search engine data, and website page views.

-Competition data will help us understand how Concord relates to its competitors in terms of degree offerings.
+4.2.1.3 Competition data will help us understand how Concord relates to its competitors in terms of degree offerings.
 Such data can include but would not be limited to competitors’ size and growth by program, market saturation, and degree completions.

-Workshop - Once the data collection is complete, the consultant will conduct at least one interactive workshop with a cross-functional team with multiple university decision-makers to ensure the data-based recommendations align with the mission, the strategic vision, and the culture of Concord University.
+4.2.2 Workshop - Once the data collection is complete, the consultant will conduct at least one interactive workshop with a cross-functional team with multiple university decision-makers to ensure the data-based recommendations align with the mission, the strategic vision, and the culture of Concord University.
 The cross-functional team will consist of at least one representative from each of the following groups: faculty, student services, business office, IT, marketing, admissions, and administration.

-Report – The consultant will use available secondary research and employ industry expertise to prepare a report and presentation for the cross-functional university team with recommendations for (1) new online course/program implementation, (2) new undergraduate program implementation, and (3) modifications of current academic offerings.
+Report – The consultant will use available primary and secondary research and employ industry expertise to prepare a report and presentation for the cross-functional university team with recommendations for (1) new online course/program implementation, (2) new undergraduate and graduate program implementation, (3) modifications of current academic offerings, and (4) new graduate program implementation.
 The report would include a 5-year implementation plan.

 SECTION 5: VENDOR INFORMATION AND QUALIFICATIONS